aarun1811-course-practice/advanced-css-and-sass/README.md

-# Course Material and FAQ for my Advanced CSS Course
+# Course Material and FAQ for Advanced CSS Course

 This repo contains starter files and the finished project files for all the projects contained in the course.